open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 For a given range, positive or negative:

 - Bucket index `0` counts measurements in the range `[1, base)`
-- Positive indexes correspond with absoluve values greater or equal to `base`
+- Positive indexes correspond with absolute values greater or equal to `base`
 - Negative indexes correspond with absolute values less than 1
 - There are `2**scale` buckets between successive powers of 2.